This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 Deductions from Universal Credit

-Overpayments can be recovered from most benefits.
-As you are under the Universal Credit system deductions tend to be at either:
+Overpayments can be deducted from most benefits.
+As you are under the Universal Credit system, deductions tend to be 15% of your standard allowance.

 Direct earning attachment